HanielB/2020.1-lp/_lessons/06-languages/formal-semantics.md

 - The lambda calculus is a notation to describe computations

-  - It thus offers a precise formal semantics for programming languages.
+  - It offers a precise formal semantics for programming languages.

 - The [Church-Turing thesis](https://en.wikipedia.org/wiki/Church%E2%80%93Turing_thesis):